javiermontanana/cygnus-trio-website/README.md

 but now it's all coded into the layout.

 The youtube-embed include is not in use at the moment.

+The data is taken from _data/content/videos.yml, not from videos.csv any more.

 ### concerts page

+concerts-page layout

 ### contact page

-make contact-page layout,
-put the form in there, use a data file to grab the text for the fields
+contact-page layout has the contact form, takes text from _data/content/contact-form
-{{content}} from contact-page layout is the text with out emails.
+{{content}} is the text with out emails.